brndnmtthws/brndn-io/content/posts/whats-the-deal-with-yield-inversion/index.md

 recession, or about to be in a recession.

 Let's try to understand what's going on here.
 The term _yield_ is used to refer to the current market yield rate for a bond of a specific maturity.
-The 10 minus 2 year yield is one of the most popular ones, but bonds come in all kinds of maturities.
-US treasury bonds in particular come in all kinds of shapes and sizes but the ones most often cited are the 3 month, 2 year, 10 year, 20 year, and 30 year treasuries.
+The 10 and 2 year yields are some of the most popular ones, but bonds come in all kinds of maturities.
+US treasury bonds in particular come in all kinds of shapes and sizes, but often cited are the 3 month, 2 year, 10 year, 20 year, and 30 year treasuries.
+The yields on these bonds are often interpreted as signals about future economic policies.

 [Wikipedia has a good
 run-down](https://en.wikipedia.org/wiki/United_States_Treasury_security) of all